isomerpages/mlaw-corp/news/press-releases/_posts/2012-05-14-Proposed-amendments-to-the-Patents-Act-and-other-Intellectual-Property-related-Acts.md

 ---
-layout: post
-title: Proposed amendments to the Patents Act and other Intellectual Property related Acts
+title: 'Proposed amendments to the Patents Act and other Intellectual Property related Acts'
 permalink: /news/press-releases/proposed-amendments-to-the-patents-act-and-other-intellectual-property-related-acts
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 14 May 2012 Posted in [Press releases](/news/press-releases)